hamster and wood

 Redwood

-• Characteristics: Redwood is celebrated for its natural resistance to decay and stunning reddish hue.
+• Characteristics: Redwood is celebrated for its natural resistance to decay and its stunning reddish hue.
 It’s a popular choice for outdoor structures due to its longevity and natural beauty.

 • Safety and Suitability: Ideal for outdoor or larger hamster enclosures, redwood provides a secure and visually appealing option for a wooden hamster cage.